JakubTesarek/dbgr/README.md

 ## Asserts
 DBGR supports assertions in requests.
-If a assert fails, it will get reported to the terminal.
+If an assert fails, it will get reported to the terminal.

 ```
 @request